As technology improves and becomes more widespread, so do targeted cybercrimes, such as email spoofing.

 The tactics used in email spoofing are similar to neighbor spoofing “robocalls,” which are also on the rise.
-As with email spoofers, neighbor spoofers rely on familiarity: they’ll mask the actual number they’re calling from and make it show up on your caller ID as a different one – typically using the first six digits of the recipient’s own phone number.
+As with email spoofers, neighbor spoofers rely on familiarity: they’k the actual number they’re calling from and make it show up on your caller ID as a different one – typically using the first six digits of the recipient’s own’number.
 The spoofer hopes you’ll answer because the number seems familiar and local, but when you pick up, a recorded message instructs you to call back and provide personal and financial information.

 How To Protect Yourself From Email Spoofing